What would you do without your brew?

-Many of us take for granted that our favorite brew will be there when we wake up in the morning to help us get going, but that may not always be the case.
-In Kenya, and other origins as well, the farmers who grow the specialty coffee we love are uprooting their coffee bushes at an alarming rate.
-In fact, if things continue as they are, specialty Kenyan coffee, arguably the best coffee in the world, may not even exist in another 25 years.
+Many of us take for granted that our favorite brew will always to help get us going in the morning, but that may not always be the case.
+In Kenya (and other origins around the world) the farmers who grow the specialty coffee we love are uprooting their coffee bushes at an alarming rate.
+In fact, if things continue as they are, specialty Kenyan coffee -- arguably the best coffee in the world -- may not even exist in another 25 years.

 This is because the farmers who are responsible for growing the coffee we love are frustrated at being systematically marginalized and sidelined from the sales process.
-In fact, Kenyan farmers are still being paid about the same today that they were in the 1980s, even though Americans are paying more than ever for a cup of coffee.
-Many factors contribute to the problem, including: corruption, high production costs, theft, and a long, often vertically-integrated supply chain monopolized by western corporations.
+In fact, while Americans are paying more than ever for a cup of coffee, Kenyan farmers are still being paid about the same today that they were in the 1980s!
+Many factors contribute to the problem, including:

 high production costs

 long, often vertically-integrated supply chains monopolized by western corporations

 In Kenya, the same marketers that are supposed to help farmers get a good price for their coffee are often simultaneously paid by larger exporting companies to keep prices low -- a huge conflict of interest that hurts the growers.
 American coffee buyers are often misled to believe their beans are ethically sourced, when in fact they are not, and the complexity of the supply chain makes it nearly impossible for them to discover the truth.
 Similar problems exist in other coffee-growing countries as well, leading to a global "coffee price crisis" threatening the production of specialty coffee.